 - Apply through UCAS .

-- Specialise in energy and the environment in fourth year.
+- Specialise in energy and the environment - two key subjects for the future of chemical engineering - in your final year.

 Policy on additional costs

 All students should normally be able to complete their programme of study without incurring additional study costs over and above the tuition fee for that programme.
 Any unavoidable additional compulsory costs totalling more than 1% of the annual home undergraduate fee per annum, regardless of whether the programme in question is undergraduate or postgraduate taught, will be made clear to you at the point of application.
 Further information can be found in the University's Policy on additional costs incurred by students on undergraduate and postgraduate taught programmes (PDF document, 91KB).

 At The University of Manchester we're committed to attracting and supporting the very best students.
 We have a focus on nurturing talent and ability and we want to make sure that you have the opportunity to study here, regardless of your financial circumstances.

 - Department of Chemical Engineering & Analytical Science

 - Contact name

 The School of Engineering creates a world of possibilities for students pursuing skills and understanding.
 Through dynamic research and teaching we develop engineering solutions that make a difference to society in an ethical and sustainable way.
 Science-based engineering is at the heart of what we do, and through collaboration we support the engineers and scientists of tomorrow to become technically strong, analytically innovative and creative.
 Find out more about Science and Engineering at Manchester .

 Use the links below to view lists of courses in related subject areas.